kammitama5/kammitama5.github.io/_posts/2020-10-24-Saturday-October-24th.md

   just like the people who make them, often think in "either / or".
 But the people who use them are, again, walking contradictions.
 We have dualities within us.
 So is it any wonder that we are failing as technologists to make adequate human-centric technologies?

+## Why is this important?
+- It's important because sometimes to contribute something novel in your field, you have to understand the boundaries or limits within which the people in your field think.

 ## Anyways, that's about all I have to say